The Learning Innovation Cycle: How Disruption Creates Lasting Change

 After Emergence and Impact, Recalibration occurs for those left standing.
 Those that invested in (and around the possibility of) electricity would begin to see payoff here, but this stage is less about precise design and more about broad shifting.
 (See 7 Shifts To Create A Classroom Of The Future, for example.)
 While this stage has many possible indicators, progress and potential may be its defining examples.

-Most significantly, the weaknesses of old thinking and tools and systems and approaches have been revealed to those paying attention.
+Most significantly, the weaknesses of old thinking and tools and systems and approaches have been emphasized.
 It is in this part of the cycle that the innovations and their potential become more visible than ever.
 As the circumstances around the innovation adapt to it, and vice-versa, any progress made can provide credibility, which encourages additional resources to be added, which can create more progress and credibility, and so on.

 So what might this mean for your classroom?
 What kinds of recalibrations?
 Those related to: